Lomray-Software/react-mobx-manager/docs/guide/ssr.md

 - create one manager per request
 - call `manager.destroy()` in `finally`
+- keep SSR `initState` request-scoped
+- disable persist on the server when needed

 Do not:

 - share request stores across requests
 - keep request-local stores in module-level singletons
+- rely on GC as a replacement for explicit teardown